- Home

 Talk To One of Our Workers' Compensation Lawyers Now

-A work injury can throw everything off at once: treatment decisions, paychecks, and pressure from the insurance company.
-If you are looking for a workers’ compensation lawyer in Pennsauken, this page is meant to help you understand what may be happening with your claim and what you can do next.
+A work injury can throw everything off at once, from medical treatment and missed paychecks to pressure from the insurance company or employer.
+If you are looking for a workers’ compensation lawyer in Pennsauken, this page is meant to help you understand what may be happening with your claim, why benefits may be delayed or disputed, and what steps can help protect your position.

 Real Stories From Clients We’ve Helped in Pennsauken